Last updated on July 10th, 2018

 - MICTuning In-Dash 4.2A Dual Port USB Charger w Voltmeter – To keep my phone/GPS charged while riding.
 To see a detailed “How-To” on installing it click here.

-- Front Position Light Bulbs Upgrade – 2x JDM ASTAR Extremely Bright 30-EX T10 LED Bulbs, White – After testing a handful of T10 white bulbs, this turned out to be the brightest, reasonably priced bulb I could find.
+- Front Position Light Bulbs Upgrade – 2x JDM ASTAR Extremely Bright 30-EX T10 – After testing a handful of T10 white bulbs, this turned out to be the brightest, reasonably priced bulb I could find.
 I measured them with a Lux meter so the test was somewhat objective.
 Plus, JDM ASTAR has great customer service.

 - Headlight Bulbs Upgrade – Philips H7 CrystalVision Ultra Bulbs – While far from being HID-grade, the options were limited to begin with.
 This is the best compromise I could find.

 - Rear Turns Signals Upgrade – Spirit Beast LED Rear Turn Signals, Amber – I initially tried some Action Turn Signals (with a suspicious similarity to the Rizoma model) and was unimpressed with the light output.
 I swapped them for these and now I’m much happier with the aesthetics, quality and brightness.
 Combined with the adjustable LED Turn Signal Relay, it helps with visibility.

 Upgrades pending installation